reynierg/beacon-vector-file/README.md

 `python bin/extract_beacons_vectors.py [OPTIONS] <INPUT_FILE_PATH> <OUTPUT_DIRECTORY>`

 # OPTIONS
-    -h, --help                  show this help text and exit
+    -h, --help                  Shows the help text and exit -v, --verbose               Display verbose information about the proram execution

 # EXAMPLES
 Process the `input.json` file that is in the current directory, and write the output to a new file named `results.json` in the same directory.
 Notice the last point indicating that the OUTPUT_DIRECTORY should be the current directory:\
 `python bin/extract_beacons_vectors.py input.json .`

 Process the `input.json` file that is in the current directory, and write the output to a new file named `results.json` in the directory `/home/userX/`:\
 `python bin/extract_beacons_vectors.py input.json /home/userX/`

+Process the `input.json` file that is in the current directory, and write the output to a new file named `results.json` in the directory `/home/userX/`.
+Display debug information:\
+`python bin/extract_beacons_vectors.py -v input.json /home/userX/`